 Find out about different learning disability nursing roles – what the job entails, pay and benefits, training, entry requirements, financial support, and career progression:

-Support workers work with people with a learning disability and autistic people to promote independence and wellbeing, and they sometimes provide direct physical help when called for.
-They mainly work out in the community and are most commonly employed by organisations outside of the NHS.
+Healthcare Support Worker Support workers work with people with a learning disability and autistic people to promote independence and wellbeing, and they sometimes provide direct physical help when called for.
+They mainly work out in the community and are most commonly employed by organisations outside of the NHS. | No |

-Assistant practitioner is a clinical role, delivering person-centred care with other members of the nursing team.
+Assistant Practitioner Assistant practitioner is a clinical role, delivering person-centred care with other members of the nursing team.
 Assistant practitioners provide direct care to people, and may contribute to service improvement projects, support the collection of data relating to safety and quality, and supervise those in healthcare support worker roles.
-They work under the direction of a registered health professional, as part of a team with other healthcare staff, and have a lot of contact with patients.
+They work under the direction of a registered health professional, as part of a team with other healthcare staff, and have a lot of contact with patients. | Foundation degree, which may be available as an apprenticeship programme. |

-Nursing associates work with people of all ages in a variety of settings in health and social care.
-As a nursing associate based in a learning disability setting, you may be caring for and supporting people in their own home, in the community, in a hospital, or in any health and care setting, working with registered nurses and other health and care professionals as part of a multidisciplinary team.
+Nursing Associate Nursing associates work with people of all ages in a variety of settings in health and social care.
+As a nursing associate based in a learning disability setting, you may be caring for and supporting people in their own home, in the community, in a hospital, or in any health and care setting, working with registered nurses and other health and care professionals as part of a multidisciplinary team. | Foundation-degree delivered by a two-year apprenticeship programme. |

-The registered nurse – learning disability plays a vital role, working with people with learning disabilities across the whole lifespan in both health and social care settings.
-By working with people and their families, and putting the person at the centre of everything they do, these nurses lead the way in achieving positive health and social outcomes for people with learning disabilities.
+Registered Nurse – Learning Disability The registered nurse – learning disability plays a vital role, working with people with learning disabilities across the whole lifespan in both health and social care settings.
+By working with people and their families, and putting the person at the centre of everything they do, these nurses lead the way in achieving positive health and social outcomes for people with learning disabilities. | Undergraduate Degree Can be delivered as an apprenticeship programme. |

-Advanced clinical practice is delivered by experienced nurses and embodies the ability to manage clinical care in partnership with individuals, families, and carers.
-In the field of learning disability nursing, advanced clinical practitioners might specialise in a particular aspect of health service delivery to people with a learning disability, such as physical health inequality, behaviour, forensics, or autism.
+Advanced Clinical Practitioner Advanced clinical practice is delivered by experienced nurses and embodies the ability to manage clinical care in partnership with individuals, families, and carers.
+In the field of learning disability nursing, advanced clinical practitioners might specialise in a particular aspect of health service delivery to people with a learning disability, such as physical health inequality, behaviour, forensics, or autism. | Master’s degree |

-Nurse consultants, also called consultant nurses, are highly experienced nurses who have specialised in a chosen area of practice.
-All consultant nurse posts are firmly based in clinical and nursing practice and involve nurses working directly with patients, clients, or communities for much of their time.
+Nurse Consultant Nurse consultants, also called consultant nurses, are highly experienced nurses who have specialised in a chosen area of practice.
+All consultant nurse posts are firmly based in clinical and nursing practice and involve nurses working directly with patients, clients, or communities for much of their time. | Master’s degree |

 Why choose learning disability nursing